DropthoughtSDK/dropthought-ios-sdk/README.md

 </br>

-### Upload offline feedbacks
+### - Upload offline feedbacks

 Dropthought SDK will cache user's feedbacks if there has no network connection.
 You can call this function and we will check if there's any cached feedbacks and submit them again.

+When user finishes a survey under no network or a bad network, the survey feedback is saved offline.
+Dropthought SDK will try to upload the offline feedbacks(if any) when app start.

+Or, you could call

 ```swift
 Dropthought.instance().uploadOfflineFeedbacks()
 ```

-_Note: We will also upload offline feedbacks when the App is open._
+manually to try to upload the saved results once if your app has network status monitor.
 </br>
 </br>